 There is a LOT of NAD is found in our mitochondria – those cellular powerhouses you probably learned about in HS biology.

 We make less NAD as we get older.
-This leads to less healthy mitochondria, aging and disease.
+This leads to less healthy mitochondria, aging, and disease.
 It turns out NAD helps turn on anti-aging enzymes called sirtuins.
-This is where it gets its anti-aging reputation from.
+This is where it gets its anti-aging reputation.

 What Does This Mean?

 So how do you get more NAD?
-Well, for some people, it's take a supplement.
+Well, for some people, it takes a supplement.
 The most popular supplements are called:

 Both of these supplements contain a substance called nicotinamide riboside (NR).
 What's that?